UF4007/ioManager/README.md

     using prot_output_type = OutputType; // Type of data this protocol produces

     // Output operation (implements Output Protocol)
-    // Can be any of the three output protocol types void operator>>(future_with<OutputType>& fut) {
+    // Can be any of the two output protocol types void operator>>(future_with<OutputType>& fut) {
         //operator>> Need to be responsible for the construction of future io::promise<OutputType> promise = fsm.make_future(fut,&fut.data);